Stacey Thomas (American football)

-For the American former professional basketball player, see Stacey Thomas.

 Stacey Thomas (born December 4, 1984) is an American former football strong safety.
 Thomas played professionally in Europe from 2009 to 2018.
 He has represented Dauphins de Nice in France and Oulu Northern Lights and Seinäjoki Crocodiles in the Finnish Division I and Maple League.
 Thomas played for the Swiss team Calanda Broncos in 2014.
 Most recently he returned to Finnish Division I with Porvoo Butchers in 2015.
 In April 2016 he signed a two-year contract with Finnish Maple League team Wasa Royals.
 Thomas officially retired after 2018 season and owns a gym in Vaasa.